-The bucket weights 0.9kg The feed and the bucket weighs 14.5kg The water and the bucket weighs 21.5kg
+- The bucket weights 0.9kg - The feed and the bucket weighs 14.5kg - The water and the bucket weighs 21.5kg - i.

-- i.
 The feed weighs 13.6kg (14.5 0.9 = 13.6) - ii.
 The water weighs 20.6kg (21.5 0.9 = 20.6) - iii.
 The density is 0.66 (13.6 / 20.6 = 0.66)

-THE IMPORTANCE OF MAINTAINING A CLEAN FEED ACCESS AREA AND AVOIDING CLOGGING

-Maximising rumen production and efficiency requires rumen bacteria to have a constant supply of all their feed sources.
+THE IMPORTANCE OF MAINTAINING A CLEAN FEED ACCESS AREA AND AVOIDING CLOGGING efficiency requires rumen bacteria to have a constant supply of all their feed sources.
 If the feed blocks in an Advantage Feeder, it will limit how these bacteria perform.

 There are several factors that influence the possibility of feed blockages.
-These include the type 2. of feed, the cleanliness of the feed, humidity, amount of stock allocated to the feeder and the position the adjusters are in.
+These include the type 2.
+Feed a mix of cereals and of feed, the cleanliness of the feed, humidity, amount of stock allocated to the feeder and the position the adjusters are in.

 Over a period, all feeds will block in the feed access area (the area between the Upper and Lower Adjusters).
 Pellets tend to block the most.
-This is because they can absorb moisture from air which causes swelling and also often have high amounts of dust or fines.
+This is because they can because cereal grains can have absorb moisture from air which causes swelling and also often have high amounts of dust or fines. pellet mix is also often more cost